LCSVM Admissions

 Science Prerequisites

-Applicants to the Lyon College School of Veterinary Medicine must fulfill the following science prerequisites:
+Applicants to the Lyon College School of Veterinary Medicine must fulfill the following science prerequisites from a regionally accredited institution of higher education:

 General Biology with lab (4 credit hours)